near-mezze/mezze-tech-tutorial/tutorials/lottery.md

     this.assert_valid_fee_strategy(strategy);
   }
 ```
 Ah.
-There it is `public strategy: StrategyType = StrategyType.Exponential`
+There it is -- `public strategy: StrategyType = StrategyType.Exponential`

 So we default to `Exponential` fee strategy.
-So, that means every subsequent play should cost the player exponentially more than before.
+That means every subsequent play should cost the player exponentially more than before.
 But that doesn't make sense, because subsequent plays have all been 1 NEAR.
 Hmmm....

 Let's take another look at `index.ts` where all this code is running.